 Take a moment to consider your findings and begin developing a plan that will help “greenify” your absorbent tool usage.
 This will allow your company to begin to develop green policies that will help your company, and the environment, into the future.

-As you can see, even if you don’t eliminate towels, rags, and wipers completely, there are still some ways you shuffle around your usage to limit your impact on the environment.
+In conclusion and as you can see, even if you don’t eliminate towels, rags, and wipers completely, there are still some ways you shuffle around your usage to limit your impact on the environment.
 Does your business use too many towels, rags or wipers?
 Did you successfully reduce the number of these items being used around work?
 Tell us your thoughts and stories in the comments!